Agri-PV best with the EWS Sonnenfeld

 All advantages at a glance

-Simultaneous energy generation and agricultural use - without competing with food production.
+Energy generation and farming at the same time – without competing with food production.

-Optimised for regional conditions, soil conditions and the requirements of your agricultural machinery
+Optimised for regional conditions, soil type and your agricultural machinery requirements.

 Frequently asked questions